syedarehaq/syedarehaq.github.io/_posts/2022-06-27-python-pandas-useful-tricks.md

 user2         20.5       6.833333          15  0.816497
 user3         10.5      10.500000           4  0.000000
 ```
-The dataframe now is a grouped one and indexed by the column it is grouped by.
-So before calling any `reset_index`, this is how the `columns` list looks like
+The `df_agg` dataframe is a grouped or aggregated dataframe and indexed by the column(s) it is grouped by.
+Before calling any `reset_index`, lets see how the `columns` attribute of the grouped dataframe looks like:
 ```python
 df_agg.columns
 ```